Paul Wright acts as an advocate, arbitrator, expert witness and an expert in expert determinations

 Paul has considerable experience of acting in proceedings in many jurisdictions, including Jersey, the Bahamas, the Cayman Islands, Switzerland and the Isle of Man.
 In particular he has been heavily involved in enforcement actions in offshore jurisdictions against trusts set up by judgment debtors.
 He is also a member of the Cayman Islands Bar.

 He also has experience in Russian-related litigation, including fraud claims.
-Furthermore, Paul has acted for the Russian government in three high-profile cases before the European Court of Human Rights in claims brought by Yukos, Georgia and Ukraine.
+Furthermore, Paul has acted in three high-profile cases before the European Court of Human Rights in claims brought by Yukos, Georgia and Ukraine.

 Paul also has considerable expertise in large-scale IT cases, acting for a number of large corporate clients.